 Because they all have rings.

 4.)
-What did the smelly feet and smelly shoes say to each before going to a long day walking?
+What did the smelly feet and smelly shoes say to each other before going to a long day walking?

 This socks.